 In the TV interview used to announce their engagement, Meghan said that while Harry had met her mother a few times (to which a beaming smile spread across his face – “she’s amazing") he had yet to meet her father but had spoken to him on the phone.

 A joint statement, with a Kensington Palace letterhead, was released by her parents on the engagement news.
 It read: “Our daughter has always been a kind and loving person.
 To see her union with Harry, who shares the same qualities, is a source of great joy for us as parents.

 The wedding week u-turns

-Two days before the wedding, Meghan Markle has confirmed her father Thomas Markle will not be attending her wedding to Prince Harry, saying she hopes he can be given the "space he needs to focus on his health".
+Two days before the wedding, Meghan confirmed her father would not be attending her wedding to Prince Harry, saying she hoped he could be given the "space he needs to focus on his health."

-Thomas Markle Snr had been intending to travel from his Mexico home to the UK to meet his future son-in-law for the first time, as well as the Queen, Prince Philip, Prince of Wales, Duchess of Cornwall and Duke and Duchess of Cambridge.
-He was also intending to walk Ms Markle down the aisle on Saturday, meeting her at the chapel's west door after her drive to the ceremony with her mother.
+Mr Markle had been intending to travel from Mexico to the UK to meet his future son-in-law for the first time, as well as the Queen, Prince Philip, Prince of Wales, Duchess of Cornwall and Duke and Duchess of Cambridge.
+He was also intending to walk his daughter down the aisle.

-But after disclosures about his alleged dealings with the paparazzi and reports he suffered a heart attack earlier this month, the 73-year-old said on Monday he would avoid the ceremony for fear of embarrassing his daughter.
+However, after disclosures about his alleged dealings with the paparazzi and reports he suffered a heart attack earlier in the month, Mr Markle said he wanted to avoid the ceremony for fear of embarrassing his daughter.